arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	using System.Security.Claims;
 	````

-	> **Note:** Here you will use the Windows Identity Foundation object model for retrieving claims values and driving the applications‚Äô behavior.
+	> **Note:** Here you will use the Windows Identity Foundation object model for retrieving claims values and driving the applicationsí behavior.
 Sometimes, you will not even notice you are using Windows Identity Foundation, since its object model is seamlessly integrated with the existing ASP.NET model.

 1. Find the **Index** action method and add the following highlighted line of code to pass the user name to the home view.